Utility docs

 Definition artifacts

-Import and export CSV or JSON participation definitions for repeatable, reviewable reconstruction workflows.
+Import DVQR .dvim.json artifacts, plus CSV or JSON participation definitions, for repeatable, reviewable reconstruction workflows.

 Validation and platform awareness